Upcoming Events

 Online - Access Information Sent Via Email

-Join the SCA Admissions staff for an online information session to learn more about applying to the SCA graduate programs for the Fall 2024 semester.
+Join the SCA Admissions staff for an online information session to learn more about applying to the SCA graduate programs for the Spring/Fall 2024 semester.
 Topics will include an overview of the school, programs and facilities, financial aid, Q&A with staff and more!

-CTCS-467: Television Symposium, Spring 2023
+CTCS-467: Television Symposium

 The Ray Stark Family Theatre, SCA 108, George Lucas Building, USC School of Cinematic Arts Complex, 900 W. 34th Street, Los Angeles, CA 90007

-This Spring 2023 semester, the School of Cinematic Arts will offer a very special course called CTCS-467: Television Symposium, a four-unit elective class open for enrollment to ALL USC STUDENTS OF ANY MAJOR that brings you face-to-face with the leading television writers, producers, directors and actors working today.
+This Spring 2025 semester, the School of Cinematic Arts will offer a very special course called CTCS-467: Television Symposium, a four-unit elective class open for enrollment to ALL USC STUDENTS OF ANY MAJOR that brings you face-to-face with the leading television writers, producers, directors and actors working today.
 Each week, students watch contemporary television programming selected from the best shows on the air, followed by an exclusive Q&A with the creative team behind the show.
 The class is taught by MARY MCNAMARA, Pulitzer Prize-winning television critic and cultural editor for the Los Angeles Times and meets in person every Monday night @ 7:00 P.M. in the Ray Stark Family Theatre, SCA 108.

-CTCS-466: Theatrical Film Symposium, Spring 2023
+CTCS-466: Theatrical Film Symposium Spring 2025

-January 12, 2023 - May 11, 2023, Thursday nights from 6:00 - 10:00 P.M.
+January 16, 2025 - May 8, 2025, 6:00 P.M. - 10:00 P.M.

 Norris Cinema Theatre at the Frank Sinatra Hall, 3507 Trousdale Parkway, Los Angeles, CA 90007